GSA-TTS/identity-handbook/_articles/appdev-lambda-jobs.md

         - Date of Birth
         - Driver's license number
         - Address
-7. On next `<meta>` refresh, the IDP will check Redis for the result for that particular job, and then continue with the rest of the flow
+7. The user waiting page will be polling for the result of the background job, where the IDP will check Redis for the result for that particular job.
+Once it is complete, the user will continue to the next step of the flow.
     - If after 60 seconds the IDP has not seen a response for the job, the IDP will decide the job has timed out, and show an error screen to the user, giving them an option to retry.